 - Are there restrictions on intercity or interstate travel?
 No.

 - An extensive list of questions and answers related to the emergency situation, can be found here.
 Up to date information on COVID-19 in Estonia can be found on the Estonian Health Board’s English-language page.

-- Mask use is required in all public indoor places.
+- Mask use is recommended in enclosed and crowded places.
 The U.S. Centers for Disease Control (CDC) guidelines on effective mask use can be found here.
-The Estonian Consumer Protection and Technical Regulatory Authority has issued these instructions on how to make a homemade cloth mask.

 - Are U.S. citizens required to quarantine?
 Yes.

 - Travelers arriving from COVID-19 risk countries must self-isolate for 10 days.
 These lists of countries and quarantine requirements will be reevaluated every week and can be found here.

 - The Estonian Government has established a mandatory quarantine for all individuals diagnosed with COVID-19 and those living with and in close contact with the infected individuals.